Wokarol/Slide-and-Solve/README.md

 # Slide-and-Solve
 Game about sliding.
-Project made for testing of pathfinding in puzzle games
+Project made for testing pathfinding in puzzle games.

+Projects features generic PuzzlePathfinder designed to find closest possible winning path from any state of the puzzle.